bitovi/academy/src/react/2-intro-to-jsx.md

 @codepen react

-Don't worry if some of this syntax is new to you, we will be going into more detail about components, and how they are constructed.
-Even if you don't understand every detail of what's happening above, we can see 3 big takeaways.
+Don’t worry if some of this syntax is new to you, we will be going into more detail about components, and how they are constructed.
+Even if you don’t understand every detail of what’s happening above, we can see 3 big takeaways.

 ### 1. The `HelloWorld` component is simply a function and the first letter is capitalized.

 This is not an accident.
-It's mandatory.
+It’s mandatory.
 Consider how the component is being used directly inside the `App` component, right next to normal HTML.
 If a component name is all lowercase, React assumes that it is a normal HTML tag (like `span`, or `div`).
 So the first letter must be capital so that it can be differentiated from a normal HTML element.

 By and large, the React community has centered around the convention of using [PascalCase](https://techterms.com/definition/pascalcase) to name `components`.
 As far as React is concerned though, your component simply needs to begin with a capital letter to be treated as a custom component.

 > To drive the point home further, Imagine we created a component named lowercase `div`.
-In this case, React wouldn't be able to tell the difference between a normal div and our component `div` since we use them identically.
+In this case, React wouldn’t be able to tell the difference between a normal div and our component `div` since we use them identically.
 Hence the capitalization.

 ### 2. We can pass attribute-like values to our components.
 These are called `props` which is short for properties.